-Agile Planning/Innovation - Achieving Stability & Dynamic Equilibrium Putting together the curriculum described above, while assuring integration of the key theory and practices in the field and integrating current public policy issues, is a challenge.
+Agile Planning/Innovation - Achieving Stability & Dynamic Equilibrium.
+Putting together the curriculum described above while assuring integration of the key theory and practices in the field and integrating current public policy issues is a challenge.
 As already indicated, the current curriculum planning processes annually seeks input about program satisfaction from students both informally and through written surveys.
 At a series of faculty/staff meetings, faculty and staff collaboratively assess this information and attempt to balance demand with what has been offered in the past.
+Both core classes and electives offerings are designed and again later tweaked when the class begins to increase relevancy and quality of instruction.
 This process allows opportunities for proactive and reactive agile course planning and delivery.
 The faculty has begun discussions on how to weave our Core Competencies into the expectations section of each our classes.
 We will also add these into our Student Handbook and to the MPA website.
 This will strengthen and highlight anticipated outcomes associated with each of our classes.

-Dependency/Independency on other College Departments While we receive assistance from college departments that do this work for the undergraduate functions of the college (e.g., Admissions, Financial Aid, Marketing), in the end, we perform the majority of the work of these fringe administrative functions for our program.
+Dependency/Independency on other College Departments.
+While we get receive assistance from college departments that do this work for the undergraduate functions of the college (e.g., Admissions, Financial Aid, Marketing), in the end, we perform the majority of the work of these fringe administrative functions for our program.
 This puts us in a unique position of being dependent on some college units for the inputs into our processes, but independent to do the work itself.
-This dependent/independent relationship poses many challenges in administrating our program.
+This dependent/independent relationship pose many challenges in administrating our program.
 Our preference would be to perform our administrative functions ourselves.
 This is particularly the case with admissions.
 This, however, begs the question of job duties for staff in the MPA program, whether we have capacity to bring in new duties and whether job descriptions are right sized and appropriate for the positions.